 Lingoda claims they can take you from a complete beginner to a confident, fluent speaker.
 They even dangle the carrot of official language certificates aligned with the Common European Framework (CEFR).

 I have to admit, when I first read this, I was skeptical.
-We've all seen language learning platforms make big promises before, right?
+We've all seen online language learning platforms make big promises before, right?
 But as I dug deeper into Lingoda's methodology, I started to see how they aim to deliver on this promise.

 Their secret sauce is a combination of 24/7 live classes with native speakers, small group sizes (never more than 5 students), and those intensive "sprint" programs I mentioned earlier.
 It's designed to immerse you in the language and push you to make rapid progress.